oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 - Spring Boot API
 - Vue client

 The Spring Boot app will include an H2 in-memory database and will use Spring Data JPA to map our todo data model to a database table for persistence.
-As you'll see, the server will leverage Spring Boot's ability to quickly expose data via a REST API with a minimum of configuration.
+As you'll see, the server will leverage Spring Boot's ability to quickly expose data via a REST API with minimal configuration.

 The client will use [Vue 3](https://vuejs.org/) and the Quasar framework.
 [The Quasar framework](https://quasar.dev/) provides components and layout tools to help build Vue applications quickly with a consistent, high-quality user interface.